adeiskandarzulkarnaen/notesappmobile/README.md

 # NotesApp

 NotesApp is a note-taking application that allows users to create, edit, and delete their notes.
-This application consumes an API from the backend to store and retrieve note data.
-The backend of this application can be accessed at [notesapp-backend](https://github.com/adeiskandarzulkarnaen/notesapp-backend).
+This application uses Flutter local storage with sqflite to store and retrieve note data locally on the device.

 ## Features